xanderekpl/20486-DevelopingASPNETMVCWebApplications/Instructions/20486C/20486C_MOD02_LAB_MANUAL.md

 #### Task 1: Examine the initial investigation.

-1. Start the virtual machine, and log on with the following credentials:

-   - Virtual machine: **20486B-SEA-DEV11**
-   - User name: **Admin**
-   - Password: **Pa$$w0rd**

-2. Open the **InitialInvestigation** document by using the following information:
+1. Open the **InitialInvestigation** document by using the following information:

    - File location: **Allfiles(D):\Mod02\Labfiles**

-3. Enable the **Navigation Pane** feature.
+2. Enable the **Navigation Pane** feature.
-4. Read the contents of the Introduction section.
+3. Read the contents of the Introduction section.
-5. Read the contents of the General Description section.
+4. Read the contents of the General Description section.
-6. Read the Use Cases section and then examine the **Use Case Summary** diagram.
+5. Read the Use Cases section and then examine the **Use Case Summary** diagram.
-7. Close the **InitialInvestigation** document.
+6. Close the **InitialInvestigation** document.

 #### Task 2: Plan the photo model class.